 - (b) It is indifferent in what direction we suppose the chord to lie.
-Beginning with this apparently not less justifiable assumption, we find that the answer is 1⁄2. - (c) To choose a chord at random, one must choose its middle point at random.
+Beginning with this apparently not less justifiable assumption, we find that the answer is $\frac{1}{2}$. - (c) To choose a chord at random, one must choose its middle point at random.
 If the chord is to be less than the side of the inscribed equilateral triangle, the middle point must be at a greater distance from the centre than half the radius.
-But the area at a greater distance than this is \(^3_4\) of the whole.
-Hence our answer is \(^3_4\).

-In general, if x and f(x) are both continuous variables, varying always in the same or in the opposite sense, and x must lie between α and b, then the probability that x lies between c and d, where a < c < d < b, seems to be $\frac{d-c}{b-a}$, and the probability that f(x) lies between f(c) and f(d) to be $\frac{f(d) - f(c)}{f(b) - f(a)}$.
+But the area at a greater distance than this is $\frac{3}{4}$ of the whole.
+Hence our answer is $\frac{3}{4}$.1 that f(x) lies between f(c) and f(d) to be $\frac{f(d) - f(c)}{f(b) - f(a)}$.
 These expressions, which represent the probabilities of necessarily concordant conclusions, are not, as they ought to be, equal.2

+In general, if x and f(x) are both continuous variables, varying always in the same or in the opposite sense, and x must lie between a and b, then the probability that x lies between c and d, where a < c < d < b, seems to be $\frac{d-c}{b-a}$, and the probability

 8. More than one attempt has been made to separate the cases in which the Principle of Indifference can be legitimately applied to examples of geometrical probability from those in which it cannot.
-M. Borel argues that the mathematician can define the geometrical probability that a point M lies on a certain segment PQ of AD as proportional to the length of the segment, but that this definition is conventional until its consequences have been confirmed à posteriori by their conformity with the results of empirical observation.
-He points out that in actual cases there are generally some considerations present which lead us to prefer one of the possible assumptions to the others.
-Whether or not this is so, the proposed procedure amounts to an abandonment of the Principle of Indifference as a valid criterion, and leaves our choice undetermined when further evidence is not forthcoming.
+M. Borel argues that the mathematician can define the geometrical probability that a point M lies on a certain segment PQ of AD as proportional to the length of the segment, but that this definition is conventional until its consequences have been confirmed d posteriori by their conformity with the results of empirical observation.
+He points out that in actual cases there are generally some considerations present which lead us to prefer one of the proposed procedure amounts to an abandonment of the Principle of Indifference as a valid criterion, and leaves our choice undetermined when further evidence is not forthcoming.

 M. Poincaré, who also held that judgments of equiprobability in such cases depend upon a 'convention,' endeavoured to minimise the importance of the arbitrary element by showing that, under certain conditions, the result is independent of the particular convention which is chosen.
-Instead of assuming that the point is equally likely to lie in every infinitesimal interval dx we may represent the probability of its lying in this interval by the function $\phi(x)dx$.
-M. Poincaré showed that, in the game of rouge et noir, for instance, where we have a number of compartments arranged in a circle coloured alternately black and white, if we can assume that $\phi(x)$ is a regular function, continuous and with continuous differential coefficients, then, whatever the particular form of the function, the probability of black is approximately equal to that of white.
+Instead of assuming that the point is equally likely to lie in every infinitesimal interval dxwe may represent the probability of its lying in this interval by the function $\phi(x)dx$.
+M. Poincaré showed that, in the game of rouge et noir, for instance, where we have a number of compartments arranged in a circle coloured alternately black and white, if we can assume that $\phi(x)$ is a regular function, continuous and with continuous differential coefficients, then, whatever the particular form of the function, the probability of black is approximately equal to that of white.1

-Bertrand, Calcul des probabilités, p.
-5. See (e.g.) Borel, Éléments de la théorie des probabilités, p.
+1 Bertrand, Calcul des probabilités, p.
+5.

+2 See (e.g.) Borel, Éléments de la théorie des probabilités, p.
 85.